2013 MORGAN LMP2 ART CAR

 Fernando Costa's work as an artist and welder

-It was therefore decided to faithfully reproduce the work on an identical car, the Morgan-Nissan LMP2 (chassis 01-17).
+It was therefore decided to faithfully reproduce the work on the Morgan-Nissan LMP2 (chassis 01-17).
 But this time with modern adhesive films, so that the car would be at the start.

 Several partners were involved to ensure that the artwork was reproduced perfectly, giving the LMP2 the opportunity to enter the big race.
 This work was carried out in part thanks to the Dassault Systèmes Design Studio, a creative space that brings together designers, graphic artists and 3D creators.
 The company Hexis was responsible for producing an adhesive film in the image of the sculpture to perfectly cover the bodywork of the LM P2 race car.